Obtains swine under a swine production contract for slaughter or sells it for slaughter by another.

 Inspection of Business Records and Facilities

-Each swine contractor, upon proper request, shall permit authorized representatives of the Secretary of Agriculture to enter its place of business during normal business hours and to examine records pertaining to its business subject to the P&S Act.
+Each swine contractor, upon proper request, must permit authorized representatives of the Secretary of Agriculture to enter its place of business during normal business hours and to examine records pertaining to its business subject to the P&S Act.

 Information About Business

-Each swine contractor, upon proper request, shall give the Secretary of Agriculture or his authorized representatives, within a reasonable time (specified in the request), any information about its business, in writing or otherwise, and under oath or affirmation, which may be required in order to carry out the provisions of the P&S Act and regulations.
+Each swine contractor, upon proper request, must give the Secretary of Agriculture or his authorized representatives, within a reasonable time (specified in the request), any information about its business, in writing or otherwise, and under oath or affirmation, which may be required in order to carry out the provisions of the P&S Act and regulations.

 Disclosure of Producer Right to Cancel